 Biography

 Recent highlights include a performance at Wigmore Hall as part of the Royal Academy of Music Soloist Ensemble under Jonathan Berman.
-Her forthcoming Wigmore Hall solo recital debut in September 2026 marks an exciting new chapter in her growing international career.
+Her forthcoming Wigmore Hall solo recital debut in November 2026 marks an exciting new chapter in her growing international career.

 Cherry is currently pursuing a Master's degree in Piano at the Royal Academy of Music where she continues her studies with the Emeritus Head of Keyboard, Christopher Elton.
 Previously, she studied at The Purcell School of Music, where she won First Prize in all internal competitions and was generously supported by the Austin and Pilkington Trust.
 She is now an artist of the Talent Unlimited Foundation.